 Consider the following additional possible characteristics in your mobile POS hardware selection:

 - Rugged – your hardware will be in a lot of busy hands day in and day out.
-In most cases, it needs to be resistant to drops, dust, outdoor weather, and consistent day-to-day use/abuse.
+It needs to be resistant to drops, dust, outdoor weather, and consistent day-to-day use/abuse.

 - Bright Screen – will you be using your tablet in the sunlight?
-If so, be sure the screen is bright enough.
+If so, in a sunlight setting, make sure you can see what’s on the screen.
+Be sure the screen is bright enough.

 - Size – all of the above components must be small and light enough to hold in your hand, yet large enough to efficiently navigate the software’s user interface.